Nur al-Din Zengi: Conquest of Egypt

 In 1168, Amalric sought an alliance with Emperor Manuel and invaded Egypt once more.
 Shawar's son Khalil had had enough, and with support from Caliph al-Adid requested help from Nur ad-Din and Shirkuh.
 At the beginning of 1169, Shirkuh arrived and the crusaders once more were forced to retreat.
-This time Nur ad-Din gained full control of Egypt.
-Shawar was executed and Shirkuh was named vizier of the newly conquered territory, later succeeded by his nephew Saladin.
+This time Nur ad-Din's commander gained full control of Egypt.
+Shawar was executed and Shirkuh was named vizier of the newly conquered territory.
+Shirkuh died later that year and was succeeded by his nephew Saladin.
 One last invasion of Egypt was launched by Amalric and Manuel, but it was disorganized and came to nothing.
+Saladin continued to swear nominal fealty to Nur ad-Din until his death in 1174, but their relationship became increasingly tense.
+Saladin was reluctant to join forces with Nur ad-Din against Crusader armies or holdings, withdrawing his own armies on several occasions when Nur ad-Din's forces arrived to assist him.
+Nur ad-Din's insistence that Saladin abolish the Shia Caliphate further raised tensions between them.
+Saladin was reluctant to do so because the authority of the Caliphate in Egypt was a source of legitimacy for his rule.
+He feared popular backlash, and was bound by friendship and obligation to the Caliph al-Adid.
+Nonetheless, Saladin capitulated to Nur ad-Din and the Fatimid Caliphate was abolished in 1171.